3 observations after Sixers pull away late, earn back-and-forth win over Hawks

 The Sixers' collective intensity elevated in the third.
 Following a Hawks shot-clock violation created largely by Patrick Beverley's pesky ball pressure, Kelly Oubre Jr. converted a put-back layup to give the Sixers a 93-90 edge.

 Nurse decided to play Mo Bamba over Paul Reed to start the fourth quarter, handing Bamba an opportunity one week after he'd played well in the Sixers' shorthanded loss to the Celtics.
-Bamba didn't shine in his brief stint, posting no points and three rebounds over five minutes of action.
+Bamba didn't shine in his brief stint, posting no points and three rebounds over five minutes of action, but Nurse came away feeling he'd done solid work.

+“He came really close to making a couple really good plays, but he went in there and grabbed three rebounds in five minutes.
+What I saw in the second was they just put their head down and went to the front of the rim — boom, boom, boom — about six straight times,” Nurse said.
+“And I thought we needed maybe a little more appearance of some rim protection — or some rim protection, right?
+Either one.

+“But he did a good job.
+He was into it.
+I give him a lot of credit, he’s stayed positive, he’s stayed ready and he’s really worked hard.
+And that’s not that easy, to come in a funky, tough game and produce pretty good there for a stretch.”

 The Sixers did make multiple self-inflicted mistakes in the fourth.
 Beverley was called for a technical foul, seemingly for something he said to Hawks guard Trent Forrest, and Maxey fouled Bogdanovic on a three-point try.
 Saddiq Bey's and-one layup put Atlanta up 107-104.